JumpyJumpy/Stat605-Final/README.md

 # Stat 605 Final Project

 ## Data description
 Our data set comes from https://www.kaggle.com/ananaymital/us-used-cars-dataset , the dataset contains details of 3 million real used cars.
 We want to use these data, that is, all kinds of information about used cars, to build the model and predict the price of used cars.
-We split decided zipcode
+To assure randomness, we split the dataset into ten subsets based on the last digit of the zip code in each row.

 ### Dependent Variable：
 - price: Sale price of the vehicle on the website.